Crochet Hooks and Knitting

 So, the biggest thing that's been holding me back from knitting again was casting on.
 Not only did I forget how to do it by hand, I always hated trying to measure out the correct amount of yarn.
 I would either run out of yarn before I cast on all my stitches, or I would end up with an extra foot of a tail.
 Plus, I'll admit that my casting on never looked very nice...
 Some loops too big, others too tight, and once in a while there'd be a twisted one...
 Yeah, not casting on is the part I love about crochet.

 Ta-da!
 Thanks to Jenn over at Roving Crafters, now I can cast on with crochet!
 It's perfect for me!
 There's actually a whole series of tutorials in the post for how to knit with your crochet hooks, which I tried, but it's not for me.
 No offense to Jenn...
-The tutorials are awesome, and they helped me remember with way is "knit" and which is "purl".
+The tutorials are awesome, and they helped me remember which way is "knit" and which is "purl".
 But, I tried to knit with one knitting needle and a crochet hook, then I tried with two crochet hooks.
 Jenn makes it look so easy!
 Maybe it's because I was once a knitter?
 Or just because I'm such an inexperienced knitter?
 The whole experience was very awkward for me.
-I found that I prefer to keep knitting with two needles, but I LOVE being able to cast on with a crochet hook!
+I found that I prefer to keep knitting with two needles, but I LOVE being able to cast on with a crochet hook.

 So, if you're a crocheter that isn't a knitter...
 Yet...
 Then stop looking at my horrid attempt at becoming a knitter again, and go check out the tutorials!
 (And don't even try to say something nice about my knitting like "It doesn't look that bad", because I'm stretching it into a better shape for the photos, and cutting out the worst of it to try to keep a little of my dignity...
 Oops, there it went...
 Oh well.
 The best thing about that swatch is the crochet cast-on!)
 I'm going to have a go at fixing these stitches that I dropped, but I bet I'll be ripping the whole thing out soon.
 My purls are too tight and my edges are wonky, but at least I'm doing it again!